kyrstke/nodejs-phone-shop/README.md

 ## Areas to improve

+- [] add quantity (there is only one phone per model at the moment)
+- [] add more phones
-- fix alerts to always appear immediately (sometimes they appear only after a refresh)
+- [] fix alerts to always appear immediately (sometimes they appear only after a refresh)
+- [] fix alerts bug (sometimes the message is not displayed)
-- add sorting and filtering
+- [] add sorting and filtering
-- change in_stock from boolean to integer to store quantity of phones in stock
-- add payment form and payment processing
+- [] add payment form and payment processing
-- add user authentication and authorization
+- [] add user authentication and authorization
-- add admin panel
+- [] add admin panel
-- don't refresh the page when adding a phone to the cart
+- [] remove refreshing the page when adding a phone to the cart